search ]

 For a long time, Google “punished” sites for low-quality links pointing to them.
 However, Google’s algorithms have evolved over time and work differently today.

-Now, when Google identifies non-trustworthy links, it does not take them into account in the site’s ranking and does not allow them to affect your site’s position in search results.
-However, as we mentioned in the guide, it doesn’t always succeed in this task, and some of those links pass the filtering process.
-At this point, the option to disavow links using Disavow comes into the picture.
+However, as we mentioned in this guide, it doesn’t always succeed in this task, and some of those links pass the filtering process.
+At this point, the option to disavow links using the Disavow Tool comes into the picture.

 Leave a Comment